DeveloperCielo/developercielo.github.io/_i18n/en/_posts/api-ecommerce-cielo/2003-03-03-cielo-ecommerce.md

 <aside class="notice"><strong>Boarding tax capture</strong> To capture the *boarding tax*, simply add the value of the ServiveTaxAmount to be captured</aside>

 <aside class="request"><span class="method put">PUT</span> <span class="endpoint">/1/sales/{paymentId}/capture?amount={Valor}&serviceTaxAmount=xxx</span></aside>

-## Canceling a sale
+## Canceling a transaction

-Cancellation is a feature that allows the merchant to cancel a purchase order, either due to insufficient stock, due to the consumer withdrawing from the purchase, or any other reason.
+Cancellation is a feature that allows the merchant to reverse a purchase order.
+Cancellation can occur due to insufficient stock or due to withdrawal of the purchase by the consumer, among other reasons.

-In the Cielo e-commerce API, it's possible to request cancellation for debit and credit cards.
+In the API E-commerce Cielo it is possible to make the cancellation request for **debit and credit cards**.

-For authorized and non-captured transactions (transactional status = 1), cancellation can be requested before the transaction is automatically undone.
+* For **authorized and uncaptured transactions** (transactional status = 1), cancellation may be requested before the transaction is automatically rolled back.

-For captured transactions (transactional status = 2), it's possible to make the cancellation request **1 day after the capture** and within a period of **up to 360 days** after the sale authorization.
-The approval of this cancellation order is susceptible to the assessment of the balance in the merchant's financial agenda at the time of the requisition and the approval of the bank issuing the card used in the transaction.
+* For **captured transactions** (transactional status = 2), cancellation can be requested 1 day after the capture and up to 360 days after the sale is authorized.
+The approval of this cancellation order is subject to the assessment of the balance in the merchant's financial agenda at the time of the request and the approval of the bank issuing the card used in the transaction.

-For cancellation requests for the same transaction, it is necessary to wait a period of 5 seconds between one request and another, so that the balance inquiry is carried out, the amount is reserved in the financial agenda and the balance is sensitized.
-Thus avoiding duplicate cancellation.
-This rule applies to total and/or partial cancellations.
+For cancellation requests of the same transaction, it is necessary to wait a period of 5 seconds between one request and another, so that the balance inquiry, reserve the amount in the financial agenda and awareness of the balance can be carried out, thus avoiding duplicate cancellations.
+This rule applies to total and partial cancellations.
 To identify that cancellation requests are from the same transaction, we consider the EC number, cancellation authorization number, date of sale, sale amount, and NSU.

-It is important to note that in order to make any cancellation request, it is necessary that the establishment has sufficient balance in the transaction/on the schedule
+> It is important to point out that, in order to make any cancellation request, it is necessary that the merchant has sufficient balance in the transaction and in the agenda.

-### Canceling a sale via API

-Cancellation process via API is available only for credit and debit card.

-Each payment method suffer different impacts when a cancellation order (VOID) is executed.

 ### Total cancellation

-To cancel a sale that uses a credit card, it is necessary to do a PUT for the Payment feature.
-Cancellation can be made via PaymentID or MerchantOrderId (order number).
+You can cancel a sale via `PaymentId` or `MerchantOrderId` (order number).

-<aside class="notice"><strong>Warning:</strong> Cancellation by MerchantOrderId always affects the newest transaction, i.e. if there are orders with duplicate order number, only the most current one will be canceled.
-The previous order can not be canceled by this method</aside>
+<aside class="notice"><strong>Attention:</strong> Cancellation by MerchantOrderId always affects the newest transaction, so if there are orders with a duplicate order number, only the current order will be cancelled.
+The previous order cannot be canceled by this method.</aside>

 #### Request

+**Cancellation via PaymentId**

 <aside class="request"><span class="method put">PUT</span> <span class="endpoint">/1/sales/{PaymentId}/void?amount=xxx</span></aside>

-or
+ou

+**Cancellation via MerchantOrderId**

 <aside class="request"><span class="method put">PUT</span> <span class="endpoint">/1/sales/OrderId/{MerchantOrderId}/void?amount=xxx</span></aside>

+The following example displays the cancellation request via `PaymentId`.

 ```shell
 curl